Ricardosgeral/relier/README.md

 # Software Installation

-## Running in the *Raspberry Pi*
+## Running in *Raspberry Pi*
-These instructions should be carried out after a fresh installation of *Raspbian* image (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
+These instructions should be carried out after a fresh installation of *Raspbian* image in the Micro SD card (see [instructions](https://www.raspberrypi.org/documentation/installation/installing-images/README.md)).
 In this project I've used [2018-04-18-raspian-stretch](http://downloads.raspberrypi.org/raspbian/images/raspbian-2018-04-19/).
 The generality of the code was done in *Python 3.5*.
 A few scripts were written in *Bash*.

 **Note:** If no monitor is available (headless *Raspberry Pi*), you have to do the following 4 simple steps to enable *SSH* in first boot.
 So, right after installing the raspbian image in the  Micro SD card: